ProjectPythia/sphinx-pythia-theme/README.md

-# Pythia Sphinx Theme
+# Sphinx Pythia Theme

-This is the Sphinx Theme for Project Pythia.
+This is the Sphinx Theme for Project Pythia portal.